 In homes you can recycle, compost, make your own products, cook your own meals, and do your own laundry.

 If you do stay in a hotel, put the no housekeeping sign up so all your linens don't get laundered every day and waste water.

-Spend your money on experiences, not things.
-Experiences make you happy.
-We are the total of our experiences!
+Spend your money on experiences, not things because experiences make you happy!